Tausty/Flag_Protocol/README.md

 3+2 0= 10
 2+1 0 = shift values

 123 = repeat last row
 321 = reset row
 312 = sender is done the grid, move on. if sent twice in a row means the whole thing is done.

 receiver can send these back
 1 0 0 = received
 2 0 0 = repeat
 3 0 0 = im done
+1 2 0 = reset row
+1 3 0 = i think somethings gone wrong, lets reset the the current 10x10